awsdocs/elb-classic-load-balancers-user-guide/doc_source/ssl-server-cert.md

 To allow an IAM user to deploy the certificate on your load balancer using the AWS Management Console, you must allow access to the ACM `ListCertificates` API action\.
 For more information, see [Listing Certificates](http://docs.aws.amazon.com/acm/latest/userguide/authen-inlinepolicies.html#policy-list-certificates) in the *AWS Certificate Manager User Guide*\.

 **Important**
-ACM supports RSA certificates with a 4096 key length and EC certificates\.
-However, you cannot install these certificates on your load balancer through integration with ACM\.
-You must upload these certificates to IAM in order to use them with your load balancer\.
+You cannot install certificates with 4096\-bit RSA keys or EC keys on your load balancer through integration with ACM\.
+You must upload certificates with 4096\-bit RSA keys or EC keys to IAM in order to use them with your load balancer\.

 ## Import an SSL/TLS Certificate Using IAM<a name="import-certificate-iam"></a>